 Tropical ecosystems are impacted by the increase in human population and are associated with rapid changes in land use, leading to the degradation of water and soil resources in these regions.
-Multiscale TROPical Catchments (M-TROPICS) observatory aims to quantify the matter balance in a range of river basins of contrasted and complementary vegetation cover and land use in Cameroon, India and Southeast India.
-In Cameroon, the conversion of rainforest ecosystems to slash-and-burn agriculture is studied thanks to five nested watersheds, from the experimental Mengong basin (Nsimi, 0,6 km²) to Nyong River basin (Olama, 18,500 km²).
-In South India, the impact of groundwater-irrigated agriculture, in a subhumid context, is discussed by comparing an agricultural experimental basin (Berambadi, 80 km2) with a preserved forest experimental basin (Mule Hole, 4,1 km2), both located in the Kabini river basin.
+Multiscale TROPIcal CatchmentS (M-TROPICS) observatory aims to quantify the matter balance of a range of river basins of contrasting and complementary vegetation cover and land use in Cameroon, India and Southeast Asia.
+In Cameroon, the conversion of rainforest ecosystems to slash-and-burn agriculture is studied thanks to 5 nested watersheds, from the experimental Mengong basin (Nsimi, 0.6 km²) to Nyong River basin (Olama, 18,500 km²).
+In Southern India, the impact of groundwater-irrigated agriculture in a subhumid cimate is adressed by comparing an agricultural experimental basin (Berambadi, 80 km2) with a preserved forest experimental basin (Mule Hole, 4.1 km2), both located in the Kabini river basin.
 In Southeast Asia, the erosion generated by land use changes in a mountainous area is studied in 3 experimental basins under humid climate: Houay Pano (0.60 km²), North Laos, which is the most instrumented site, Huay Ma Nai (0.93 km²), North Thailand, and Dong Cao (0.47 km²), North Vietnam.
 The impact of land use on water quality, including bacterial pathogen dissemination, is therefore assessed at multiple scales in Laos (0.6-26,000 km²).

 Starting year: 1993 Cameroon, 2000 Southeast Asia, 2003 India